observablehq/framework/docs/getting-started.md

 <div class="tip">Hover any code block to show a copy button.
 Clicking the copy button will copy the contents of the code block to your clipboard.</div>

-To see the new page in the sidebar, we first have to restart the preview server.
-In your terminal, enter Control-C (⌃C) to kill the preview server.
-Then press the up arrow key (↑) to re-run the command to start the preview server (either `npm run dev` or `yarn dev`).
+To see the new page in the sidebar, you must restart the preview server.
+In the terminal, use Control-C (⌃C) to kill the preview server.
+Then use up arrow (↑) to re-run the command to start the preview server (`npm run dev` or `yarn dev`).
 Lastly, reload your browser.

-<div class="note">The preview server doesn’t (yet) automatically update the sidebar when you add, remove, or rename a page; you must restart the server manually for the sidebar to update, and after you edit the project config file.</div>

 That’s a bit of rigamarole, but you won’t have to do it very often. 😓 If you click on the **Weather report** link in the sidebar, it’ll take you to <http://127.0.0.1:3000/weather>, where you should see: